 WHEREAS, Assyrians have also made important contributions to the social and cultural fabric of our communities.
-The iconic London House in Chicago was designed by Assyrian-American architect Eva Toma.
-The Pentagon Memorial honoring 9/11 victims in Washington, D.C. was built by Abe Yousif, an Assyrian-American from Elk Grove Village.
-Chicago's famous Pizza Puff was invented by Elisha Shabaz, an Assyrian-American who immigrated to the U.S. from Iran in 1898; and
+The iconic London House in Chicago was designed by Assyrian American architect Eva Toma.
+The Pentagon Memorial honoring 9/11 victims in Washington, D.C. was built by Abe Yousif, an Assyrian American from Elk Grove Village.
+Chicago's famous Pizza Puff was invented by Elisha Shabaz, an Assyrian American who immigrated to the U.S. from Iran in 1898; and is working to advance inclusion around the collection of MENA American data; and

-WHEREAS, the Cook County Board recognizes the cultural importance and history surrounding the observance of the Assyrian New Year for Assyrian-Americans and joins the Assyrian-American community across Illinois in celebrating year 6772 of the Assyrian New Year.
+WHEREAS, the Cook County Board recognizes the cultural importance and history surrounding the observance of the Assyrian New Year for Assyrian-Americans and joins the Assyrian-American community across Illinois in celebrating year 6773 of the Assyrian New Year; and